gigamono/doc-engineering/README.md

 ### Error Handling <a name="error-handling" />

-- All errors should be returned as [`SystemError`](https://github.dev/gigamono/utilities/blob/main/lib/messages/error.rs#L7-L13) except in external-facing request handlers.
+- All errors should be returned as `utilities::errors::Error` except in external-facing request handlers.

   #### Bad